-While we are well used to shaking off touts and aggressive salespeople these days, it was certainly far more relaxing to spend our layover in Cairo not having to worry about saying “La shokran” 9,999 times to men selling everything from pyramid statues to taxis.
+While we are well used to shaking off touts and aggressive salespeople these days, it was certainly far more relaxing to spend our time in Cairo not having to worry about saying “La shokran” 9,999 times to men selling everything from pyramid figurines to taxis.

 The mere presence of a tour guide kept the persistent salespeople away, and while we didn’t end up wanting to purchase anything, Bossi made it clear that she was happy to jump in and help negotiate if needed.

 I’ve mentioned our tour guide, Bossi, a few times, but I just really can’t overemphasize how impressed with were with this tour.

 She holds a MA in Egyptology and is obviously extremely passionate about it–her knowledge in the Egyptian Museum alone was practically encyclopedic.

 We also had the benefit of having her all to ourselves, but groups are reported to stay small with this company regardless of the time of year.
 Bossi also kept us in snacks and drinks and was completely open to moving at our pace.